MicrosoftDocs/customer-insights/ci-docs/audience-insights/enrichment-hub.md

 ## Enrichments and connections

 Third-party enrichments are configured using [connections](connections.md), which an administrator sets up with credentials and provides consent for data transfers.
-The connection can be used by administrators and contributors to configure enrichments.
+The connections can be used by administrators and contributors to configure enrichments.

 ## Multiple enrichments of the same type